-Or, how often have you heard a person say something; believe it fully, but then act in a way that contradicts?
+Or, how often have you heard a person say something, believe it fully, then act in a contradictory way?

-Or how often have you said one thing, believed it to be true and then found yourself acting in a way that contradicts your earlier statement?
+Or, how often have you said one thing, believed it to be true, then found yourself acting in a way that contradicts your earlier statement?

-The simple answer is that people often say and act in ways that are opposed.
+The simple answer is that people often say and act in different ways.
 That’s what makes people, people.

-This is also what makes your character three-dimensional!
-It means that if you are going to create realistic characters they need to think, speak and act in ways that is, at times, contradictory.
+This is also what makes your character three-dimensional.
+It means that, if you are going to create realistic characters, they need to think, speak and act in ways that are, at times, contradictory.

-The good news (actually it is brilliant news) is that you already have the tool sin place to do this with little additional effort.
-You are going to use your character’s back-story to create situations in which your characters react in a unexpected, though logical (if only to you) manner.
+The good news (actually it is brilliant news) is that you already have the tools in place to do this with little additional effort.
+You are going to use your character’s backstory to create situations in which your character reacts in an unexpected, though logical (if only to you) manner.

 Let’s go back to John for an example:

-John walked into the cramped three-bedroom house carrying a large cardboard box with a massive pink ribbon bowed at the top.
-He found his sister leaning on the doorframe of the open back door, the final drags of a cigarette in her hand.
-When she saw John, she flicked the cigarette butt into the garden, and then turned to him, her face beaming with a smile.
+John walked into the cramped three-bedroom house, carrying a large cardboard box with a massive pink ribbon tied into a bow on top.
+He found his sister leaning on the door frame of the open back door, the final drags of a cigarette in her hand.
+When she saw John, she flicked the cigarette butt into the garden and then turned to him, her face beaming with a smile.

-So John’s bought his sister a dog!
+John’s bought his sister a dog.
 Really?
-What’s going on!
+What’s going on?
 We know John hates dogs, so this makes no sense.
 John’s acting irrationally.

 Or is he?

 It is OK, in fact, desirable, that your characters do things that make no sense to the reader.
 That’s the point.
-Though characters do things that make no sense to the reader, they should make perfect sense to the writer.
-A character should surprise a reader, but they must never surprise the writer.
+Though characters do things that make no sense to the reader, they should make perfect sense to the author.
+A character should surprise a reader, but they must never surprise the author.

-So here’s a little secret about John and his sister, which you, the reader, don’t, because me, the writer, haven’t told you…
+So here’s a little secret about John and his sister, which you, the reader, don’t know yet, because I, the author, haven’t told you.

-When they were younger, John’s sister had always wanted a dog, but because of John’s fear it was never an option for the family.
-Fast forward.
+When they were younger, John’s sister had always wanted a dog, but, because of John’s fear, it was never an option for the family.
+Fast forward to the present.
 John’s sister has just bought her first house and is setting up a new home.
 John had always felt guilty about the whole dog thing and now seemed the perfect time to make amends.
 John hates dogs, but he loves his sister more.

 - John hates dogs.